partridgejiang/Kekule-Vue/README.md

       exposeWidgetEvents: true,
       // each of widget's property will map to the wrapped Vue component's computed property
       exposeWidgetPropertiesToVueComputes: true,
-      // each of widget's property will map to the wrapped Vue component's property naming with 'initial' prefix, e.g. 'enableOperHistory' to 'initialEnableOperHistory'
+      // each of widget's property will map to the wrapped Vue component's property naming with 'vue' prefix, e.g. 'enableOperHistory' to 'vueEnableOperHistory'
       exposeWidgetPropertiesToVueProps: true,
       // explicitly set property names exposed to Vue
       //exposedProperties: []
       // property names hide from Vue
-      ignoredProperties: ['editorNexus', 'actionMap']
+      ignoredProperties: ['editorNexus', 'actionMap'],
+      // whether enable v-model binds in this widget
+      enableVModel: true,
+      // which Kekule property should be bound to default v-model,
+      defaultModelValuePropName: 'chemObj',
+      // if true, parametered v-model can be used on all properties of Kekule widget, e.g. v-model:vueEnableOperHistory (note property name prefixed with 'vue')
+      enableVModelOnAllProperties: true
     });

 export { Composer };